wp-plugins/nonce-please/README.txt

 == Requirements ==

-* WordPress 2.3 or lator
+* WordPress 2.3 or later
-* PHP 4.2 or lator
+* PHP 4.2 or later

 == Installation ==